Jodu555/CineFinn/README.md

 - [x] ReThink the current series store
 - [x] Rework the whole watch page and use code splitting smart indexing and much more
   - [x] Basically rewirte the whole watch page
+- [x] Think about maybe on GET /index to not send so mch data over the wire
+- [x] Make the website more mobile accessibill
+- [x] Rework the image directory structure
+- [x] Change in the Navigation search (if you hold CTRL + Enter then open the selected series in a new tab)
+- [x] Add some more controls
+  - [x] 0 - 9 for video percentage skip
+    - [x] Add a nice skip animation
+  - [x] . & , for 1 frame more and less
 - [ ] Add an Primy like sidebar with the characters
 - [ ] Add Playlists for users e.g. (Watchlist)
   - [ ] Let the user create its own playlists with names
 - [ ] Think about a way on how to make it work to add an intro skip button
-- [x] Change in the Navigation search (if you hold CTRL + Enter then open the selected series in a new tab)
 - [ ] Implement a native (so called todo list) to see wich series are still not ripped/downloaded/uploaded and maybe also with sorting
-- [ ] Think about maybe on GET /index to not send so mch data over the wire
-- [x] Make the website more mobile accessibill
 - [ ] Think about maybe a clean entity switch even if the video is finished playing
-- [ ] Rework the image directory structure
-- [x] Add some more controls
-  - [x] 0 - 9 for video percentage skip
-    - [x] Add a nice skip animation
-  - [x] . & , for 1 frame more and less
 - [ ] Move "Previous & Title & Languages & Next" to its own Componen, maybe called entity infoControls cause the ent is one single video and it displays informations and controls
 - [ ] Account/Authentication System Update
   - [ ] Restrict accounts so they cannot trigger certain jobs / Only Show the jobs an account is permitted to execute